 - Eat it in a brownie or a lollipop.

 - Use it as a lotion, spray, oil, or cream on your skin.

 - Using a dropper, place a few drops of liquid under your tongue.

 How do you get medical marijuana?

 To obtain medicinal marijuana in the States where it is allowed, you must have a written statement from your health care physician.
-It must state that you require it to treat a medical condition or to reduce the severity of negative effects.
 Your name will be added to a list that allows you to purchase marijuana from a licensed merchant.

 To find out more about how to get medical marijuana in Louisana, contact our team and fill out the form below: